usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

    :width: 100%
    :figclass:  border-image clickable-image

-   The Artifact Output Graph defines the logic for which Plugin Tasks should be saved and how. ``contents`` should be a reference to a step name from the task graph.
+   The Artifact Output Graph defines the logic for which plugin tasks should be saved and how. ``contents`` should be a reference to a step name from the task graph.

 .. note::
    When the artifact task runs, it automatically calls the ``serialize`` method and writes a file to the artifact store.